 Abandoned Hospitals and Asylums Aren’t Always Old, Though

-Poor patient conditions, fraudulent accounting, abuse, neglect and scandal account for many of our abandoned hospital buildings today.
+Poor patient conditions, fraudulent accounting, abuse, neglect, and scandals account for many of the United States’ abandoned hospital buildings today.

 Once these facilities are abandoned, why are they left standing in place for so long?
 The ghost story of the “old abandoned hospital” is one many of us are familiar with because there are so many left standing.
 Some of these buildings have intricate architecture and are revered monuments of the community even if they are no longer in use.

-Some city planner has the building on their files labeled as “future use” or “to be razed” but after it becomes apparent no one will occupy the old structure, no one wants to pull the trigger on knocking them down as they are often gorgeous structures that we continually hope will be put back into use.
+Some city planner has the building on their files labeled as “future use” or “to be razed”.
+But after it becomes apparent no one will occupy the old structure, no one wants to pull the trigger on knocking them down.
+In many cases, they are often gorgeous structures that we continually hope will be put back into use.
 This is why, in many cases, extensive fencing and “No Trespassing” signs are commonplace.

 Because of zoning and historical districts, it may be difficult to schedule these old abandoned hospitals for demolition.
-Built in the late 1800’s or early 1900’s, these historical buildings sit abandoned and aging as committees argue about what to do with it.
+Built in the late 1800s or early 1900s, these historical buildings sit abandoned and aging as committees argue about what to do with them.

-Sometimes the discussion is not always about the historical significance of the structure but the age in which it was build offering difficulties in its destruction.
-These complications only add to the time spend sitting empty and is a benefit to the urbex community.
+Sometimes, the discussion is not always about the historical significance of the structure, but the age in which it was built offering difficulties in its destruction.
+These complications only add to the time spent sitting empty, and are a benefit to the urbex community.

-Another reason these abandoned hospitals can sit empty for so long is that they have an on-property cemetery.
-Graveyards and memorial statuary are protected under various regulations and red tape which may hold up the city in enough red tape that they shelve the entire process and let the abandoned hospital rot in place.
+Another reason these abandoned hospitals and abandoned asylums can sit empty for so long is that they have an on-property cemetery.
+Graveyards and memorial statuary are protected under various regulations and red tape.
+This may hold up the city in enough red tape that they shelve the entire process.
+As a result, they let the abandoned hospital rot where it stands.

-Again, a benefit for the urbex searcher, but always keep in mind the sanctity and integrity of any hallowed ground such as a cemetery.
-While it may be abandoned and forgotten, it is in the best interest of our community to respect these locations so we are not lumped in with the casual vandal.
+Again, this is a benefit for urban explorers.
+However, it is important to always keep in mind the sanctity and integrity of any hallowed ground such as a cemetery.
+While it may be abandoned and forgotten, it is in the best interest of our community to respect these locations.
+The goal is to not be lumped in with the casual vandal.

-Dangers For Urbexers in Abandoned Hospitals and Asylums
+Dangers For Urban Explorers in Abandoned Hospitals and Asylums

-Old structures always include new levels of exploration complications and abandoned hospitals top the list.
-The age of the buildings often mean they will have asbestos protected pipes.
-These pipes will be in some array of decomposition so there is almost assuredly going to be asbestos dust in the air.
+Old structures always include new levels of exploration complications.
+Abandoned hospitals top the list.
+The age of the buildings often means they will have asbestos-protected pipes.
+These pipes will be in some array of decomposition, so there is almost assuredly going to be asbestos dust in the air.
 As a result, it’s important to wear a respirator for the safety of your lungs.

-Old mechanical rooms full of heavy machinery on rusted supports or other unforeseen dangers that pose a risk to those of us peering into these windows of the past.
+Old mechanical rooms are full of heavy machinery on rusted supports or other unforeseen dangers that pose a risk to those of us peering into these windows of the past.
 Long story short, be careful.

 If the hospital had an incinerator, there is likely going to be a large hazard in exploring it.
-Self-locking doors, rusted hinges and the fact that it was never designed for isolated exploration, it is possible to find yourself locked in an inescapable structure that could require you to call for outside assistance… if you can.
+With self-locking doors, rusted hinges, and the fact that it was never designed for isolated exploration, it is possible to find yourself locked in an inescapable structure that could require you to call for outside assistance.
 Also, the existence of bio-hazardous material is more likely in an abandoned hospital.

 Some facilities have been found with jars containing specimens and parts for further examination being left behind.
 We have all seen the jarring (see what I did there) photos.
-There is no telling what you may come across in these old abandoned hospitals, so keep your sanity and urbex safely.
-Best of luck!
-Keep an eye out for our list of the 10 best abandoned hospitals and asylums, coming soon!
+There is no telling what you may come across in these old abandoned hospitals, so keep your sanity and explore safely.